Toxikuu/to/README.md

     - [ ] Have a file logging the latest package actions (installs, updates, removals, etc.)
 - [x] Drop c_c in base.env because it's very flaky
-    - [ ] Fix associated build failures
+    - [x] Fix associated build failures
-- [ ] Stop writing configure options to _cfg
+- [ ] Stop writing configure options to /_cfg_opts
+    - [ ] Tbh keep it for now its nice for debugging whether the environments picked up the options.
 - [ ] Provide an official stage file.
 Ensure the presence of `zstd`.
     - [x] Make an LFStage profile for it
-    - [ ] Once `to` is relatively stable, install it to the stagefile profile
+    - [ ] Once `to` is relatively stable, install it to the stage file profile (not so sure about this one either; i kinda like destdiring it)